 In the next scene, the top is down again and the viewer is welcomed back into the car as the two sit quietly outside Elaine's house.
 The silence is striking in how it contrasts so directly with the noise of the two previous scenes.
 Unlike the Sounds of Silence heard at the beginning of the film from being unable to communicate with another person, this is the silence, the deep breath, that occurs after a personal and meaningful conversation.
 Silence no longer illustrates Ben’s isolation, but instead punctuates the intimacy he is sharing with another person.
 The conversation with Elaine "eases like water over a stone" as Ben finally feels at home.

-I started my essay by stating the term "Feels like Home" was an odd phrase.
-Maybe it’s odd because this “feeling,” whether we realize it or not, is actually a sort of conscience or compass guiding us.
-These people, things, or places that feel like home are gentle reminders of what we should (could?) be.
-They represent something that is true; honest; essential.
-If we are brave enough to listen, we can, just maybe, feel the “shock of recognition… as the twisted iron unlocks itself and we slip at last [back] into place.”
+I began my essay by discussing how feels like home is an odd phrase.
+Maybe it’s odd because this feeling, whether we realize it or not, is sort of a compass or conscience guiding us.
+Are the people, things, or places that feel like home gentle reminders of our time in Eden?
+Reminders of what we once were; of what we hope we could be again?

 No comments: